 Freezing Fresh Yeast Experiment

 Here’s a detailed log of what I did as part of the freezing yeast experiment.

 That’s the day I froze the fresh yeast and started the experiment.
 Many of the photos in the article are from that day.
 You can see the way I froze the blocks in the video added to this article.

 Today was the first time I tried using frozen and thawed yeast.
 I did it only four days after freezing the blocks to test as quickly as I could if the process works.

 Yesterday, I transferred one block into the fridge, so it was ready in the morning for another batch of bread rolls (or hamburger buns, some of which I freeze).

 The defrosted yeast worked perfectly fine.
 See for yourself:

 This time around I opted for four bigger buns instead of six smaller ones you can see in pictures earlier.
 Here they are:

-My plan is to use another frozen segment within 7 to 14 days of the initial freezing.
-That means between May 23 and May 30.
+My plan is to use another frozen segment in about three months of the initial freezing.
+That means around August 16th.
 Check back for updates if you’re interested.